xames3/smart/docs/source/index.rst

 Why this website?
 -------------------------------------------------------------------------------

-This website is more than just a portfolio |dash| it's a dynamic little space where I blend my passion for technology and education.
+This website is more than just a portfolio, it's a dynamic little space where I blend my passion for technology and education.
 Through this website, I hope to build a community where technology meets education, and where we learn, teach, and grow together.
 I'm hoping to achieve the following:

 - **Showcasing projects.** Highlighting my work in AI, scientific computing, and software development.